mobizt/FirebaseClient/README.md

 ## Project Preparation Setup

-You have to setup the Firebase project to use Firebase products.
+You have to setup the Firebase project to use `Firebase products`.
 Visit [Understand Firebase Projects](https://firebase.google.com/docs/projects/learn-more) to learn more about Firebase projects.

 For new Firebase user, go to the [Google Firebase Console](https://console.firebase.google.com/), sign in to your Google account, and create a new project as the following images.